FREQUENTLY ASKED QUESTIONS

 Is lunch provided for by Camp Carlo?

 Lunch is not provided.
 Campers will receive a mid-morning snack during camp.
 All-day campers are responsible for bringing their own lunches.
 All-day campers also receive a mid-afternoon snack around 3:30.
-Any snacks/lunches may not contain any peanut products due to allergies.

 Can my child join a week that is already in session?